Placements and industry links

 Politics in Action: Our Innovative Placement Scheme

-A politics and international relations degree opens doors to many careers but the experience and skills enhanced during a placement provide an extra dimension to the qualification.
-The Department of Politics and International Relations' new Politics in Action placement scheme is an assessed, full-year optional course that our undergraduate students can take in their third year of study.
+A politics and international relations degree opens doors to many careers.
+PIR students have the opportunity to add an extra dimension to their qualification through the placement-based course Politics in Action.
+This is an assessed, full-year optional course that our undergraduate students can take in their third year of study.

-Politics in Action has a novel structure that combines participation in a workplace environment for one day a week during term time (and three days a week during each term’s Reading Week) with a fully-validated academic work programme that encourages students to reflect on the nature of the organizational, professional, and policy contexts of their placement.
+Politics in Action has a novel structure that combines participation in a workplace environment for one day a week during term time, a career development training course in collaboration with RHUL Careers Service, and an engaging academic work programme that encourages students to conduct research on a topic related to their placement work.

 Royal Holloway's Networks